The Western Union Company (WU) Shares Down Despite Recent Market Volatility

 The net margin for The Western Union Company stands at +20.37.
 Equity return is now at value 201.50, with 10.50 for asset returns.

-To wrap up, the performance of The Western Union Company (WU) has been bad in recent times.
-The stock has received a bearish of “sell” and “hold” ratings from analysts.
+In conclusion, The Western Union Company (WU) has had a bad performance lately.
+Opinion on the stock among analysts is bearish, with some giving it a “sell” rating and others a “hold”.
 It’s important to note that the stock is currently trading at a significant distance from its 50-day moving average and its 52-week high.